This post is not about matchmaking, or even the journey to find your ‘soul mate’.

 The challenge is that often, although we know who we want to be in the ideal, we often behave in ways that don’t hit that target.
 Syncing doesn’t always occur, mainly because life gets in the way and we don’t pay close enough attention.
 It takes an awful lot of work and there’s only so much bandwidth.

 So we need a tool, and reciting even the first line of the Shema prayer (Deuternonomy 6:4) might get us to focus on who and what “the One” refers to.
-The Shema affirms the Unity of God.… and also demands that we pay attention.
+The Shema affirms the Unity of God.… but this goes beyond mere numbers.
+We don’t say that God is “one” as opposed to “two”….we say that God is all encompassing.
+Oneness as in totality.
+Everything.

 Shema Ysrael Adonai Eloheynu, Adonai Echad.